 The microchip risk/benefit is different for cats and dogs.
 Stray cats can be pests but are not the same level of threat to public safety that dogs can be.
 Cats are less conducive to ownership than dogs are and should be managed differently.

 Cats do not get the same return to owner benefits from microchip implants that dogs do as they are 7-10 times more likely to find their own way home after being “lost” than dogs are.
 That is another reason why TNVR is a good alternative to euthanasia for stray cats.
-Microchip implant is not necessary and even counterproductive to their survival.
+Microchip implant is not necessary and is even counterproductive to their survival.
 After TNVR with an ear tip, they are best left alone unless obviously sick or in need of help.

 FAILURES OF THE MICROCHIP TRACKING SYSTEM

 There is very little information on just how many pets get returned to owner because of microchips.
 The available data is a little old and suggests only about 1/3 of lost pets with microchips are returned to their guardians who would otherwise not have been returned.
 The 2012 ASPCA survey suggests a recovery rate of under 44% for lost pets with microchips.
 Not all pets can be recovered.
 HomeAgain reports that fewer than 50% of pet microchips are registered.

 Failure of microchip tracking systems include: